 The episode itself progresses in a dreamlike way.
 Wistful, half-understood nautical connections stitch together various scenes.
 For example: we see The Love Boat playing (and hear its boat-horn) on Brendan’s TV; a later shot presents an image of a bridge while a boat-horn sounds in the distance; the Sit Tite Loungenette sits on Ocean and Seaview streets; and Jackie, in his delirium, nonsensically says “the fish is in my pocket.”
 It is difficult to know what—if anything—these nautical/water references represent.
 Perhaps the water references are playing off the episode title “Meadowlands.”
 The Meadowlands are a wetland, and its gentle name evokes images of a beautiful natural landscape.
 In actuality, the area is infamous for its industrial pollution and environmental degradation.
 It is also, reportedly, a favorite dumping ground for dead mobsters and mob victims, possibly including Jimmy Hoffa.
 (Emil Kolar, the series’ first victim, is buried there.)
 Instead of being a nurtured, relatively clean travel-destination like some other wetlands (like the Florida Everglades or the Louisiana Swamps, for example), the Meadowlands are mostly a place to steer clear of.
 It reflects the sordid and industrial side of New Jersey.

 Makazian’s brutal beating of Randall is a primal example of how those who come into Tony Soprano’s orbit, even marginally, are vulnerable to horrendous abuse.
 Ordinary citizens are not safe.
-Dr. Melfi is also a victim here because her personal relationship with the traumatized Randall gets damaged after he is traumatized by an encounter with a crooked cop that Tony put in motion.
+Dr. Melfi is also a victim here because her personal relationship with Randall gets damaged after he is traumatized by an encounter with a crooked cop that Tony put in motion.
 (Ironically, just before Makazian pulls them over, Melfi and Randall are discussing the type of man she is interested in.
 She giggles gleefully when Randall suggests she is looking for a man “who’s sensitive to your needs but still decisive enough for the occasional grope in the closet.”
 I’m not sure what type of guy Randall was before the attack, but afterwards, he is little more than an emasculated, pathetic shell of a man.)